nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/tools.rst

       .. parsed-literal::
          :class: highlight

-         python scripts/setup/nrfconnect/get_zap.py -l *location_path* -o
+         python scripts/setup/nrfconnect/get_zap.py -l *zap_location* -o

       In this command:

-      *  *location_path* corresponds to the directory where the ZAP tool package is to be extracted.
+      *  *zap_location* corresponds to the directory where the ZAP tool package is to be extracted.
       *  The `-o` argument in the command is used to allow overwriting files, if they already exist in the given location.
          Otherwise the script will display prompt during download and ask for user consent to overwrite the files directly.